 It does look impressive, but turf really drinks up water which is not ideal.
 Try sowing grass seeds or covering patchy areas with wildflowers or native plants.

-Look after the birds that visit your garden
+Take care of the birds that visit your garden

-Birds can pollinate flowers, spread fruit seeds, and keep pests at bay, so it’s important to look after them.
+Birds can pollinate flowers, spread fruit seeds and keep pests at bay, so it’s important to look after them.
 Come autumn, leave seed heads and grasses intact so that birds can eat the seeds and use parts of the plants to make their homes for the winter.

 Reduce your use of gas-powered garden tools